By Aashima Talwar Last Updated:

 Let’s take a look at the list of those brave celebrity mommies who discussed their mental health on a public platform.

 Deepika Singh aka Sandhya from Diya Aur Baati Hum tied the knot with the director of her show, Rohit Raj Goyal.
 In May 2017, Deepika welcomed her first child, a baby boy named Soham.
-A few months ago, the actress opened up about suffering postpartum depression and low self-esteem in her Instagram post.
+Some time back, the actress opened up about suffering postpartum depression and low self-esteem in her Instagram post.
 She shared a video of herself, working out in a gym.

 Take a look at what she said about her mental illness after pregnancy: